Woman Presenting With Wording 'Do I Have Imposter Syndrome?'

 Is Social Media Feeding Your Imposter Syndrome?

 Social media can easily stir up feelings of being an imposter.
-Platforms like LinkedIn often show only the highlights of other people’s careers—promotions, awards, and achievements.
+Platforms like LinkedIn often show only the highlights of other people’s careers, their promotions, awards, and achievements.
 When you compare these curated moments to your daily challenges, it’s easy to feel like you don’t measure up.
 You might catch yourself thinking, “Everyone else seems to have it all together,” even when that’s far from the truth.

 A study by Ben Marder and colleagues found that heavy LinkedIn use can increase imposter thoughts, especially for those prone to perfectionism or low self-esteem.
 The more you scroll through professional updates, the easier it becomes to focus on what you think you’re lacking.
 It’s a reminder that disconnecting now and then and focusing on real-world connections can help you find balance and put things into perspective.